marieef/NorMed_neg/README.md

 ## Original dataset
 The original dataset is [The Norwegian GastroSurgery Biomedical Negation Corpus](https://github.com/DebaratiSJ/NegEx-on-Norwegian-biomedical-text/blob/main/Gold%20standard%20biomedical%20corpus/Norwegian%20GastroSurgery%20Biomedical%20Negation%20Corpus.txt).
 It was created as part of a master's thesis at Stockholm University: [Building and evaluating the NegEx negation detection system for Norwegian biomedical text](https://daisy.dsv.su.se/fil/visa?id=233579) (Sadhukhan, 2021).

 English sentences and duplicate sentences have been removed from the original dataset, and sentence splitting errors in negated sentences have been corrected manually.
-We have annotated the dataset according to a different annotation scheme.
-This is described below.
+The dataset has been annotated according to a different annotation scheme, which is described below.

 ## Annotation
 The annotation is based on [these guidelines](https://github.com/ltgoslo/norec_neg/blob/main/annotation_guidelines/guidelines_neg.md), which were used in the annotation of the NoReC_neg dataset, see [Negation in Norwegian: an annotated dataset](https://aclanthology.org/2021.nodalida-main.30) (Mæhlum et al., NoDaLiDa 2021).

 Some additional assumptions have been made.
 These are described in Chapter 5 of my master's thesis.
 (The link will be posted when my thesis is made publicly accessible.)

-We used the annotation tool Brat (see [brat: a Web-based Tool for NLP-Assisted Text Annotation](https://aclanthology.org/E12-2021) (Stenetorp et al., EACL 2012)) and provide the config files.
+Brat (see [brat: a Web-based Tool for NLP-Assisted Text Annotation](https://aclanthology.org/E12-2021) (Stenetorp et al., EACL 2012)) was used as the annotation tool, and the config files are provided.
-We also provide the code and data used for computation of inter-annotator agreement.
+The code and data used for computation of inter-annotator agreement are also included.

 ## Data format
 The dataset is provided in JSON format: